-Policy Recommendation 17-8
+Policy Recommendation 20-8

 WSSPC recommends that each member state, province, and territory establish and fund an active program to improve the seismic safety of new schools by selectively increasing the current design and construction requirements for buildings and non-structural components, providing rigorous plan reviews and inspections and by establishing minimum regional seismic design categories for new schools.
-WSSPC also recommends that appropriate responsible local, state, and federal entities provide dedicated financial support for the establishment of a program that improves the seismic safety of new schools.
+WSSPC also recommends that appropriate responsible local, state, and federal entities be provided with adequate training and financial support for the establishment of a program that improves the seismic safety of new schools.